Measuring sustainability. Part I: the basics of a sustainability index

 What does sustainability mean to you?

 Defining and managing a sustainability program is a complex, multi-faceted task that can take vastly different forms, depending on the priorities defined and the choices made by the company.
 Starting a program by defining what sustainability means to an organization can help reduce confusion and launch stakeholders into a common understanding of the goals, priorities, and opportunities surrounding sustainability efforts.

 It is important to not only understand what impacts are relevant to your organization, but it is also important to understand the trade-offs between different decisions.
 Organizations often define a set of metrics to help manage complex decisions.
 Managing sustainability decisions should be no different.

 One tool that is useful for managing these types of complicated decisions is a sustainability index.
 A sustainability index is meant to simplify the complex decision-making process that will help your company to become more sustainable.
 Boiling this information down to a manageable set of decision criteria can greatly alleviate this complexity.
 The idea behind a sustainability index is to aggregate the relative information about the sustainability aspects of various decisions, strategies, and approaches, and then provide an easy-to-understand “scoring” system to quickly determine the most sustainable options.

-A customised sustainability index will help to provide a platform for evaluating decisions that will increase the sustainable value of the organisation.
+A customized sustainability index will help to provide a platform for evaluating decisions that will increase the sustainable value of the organization.

 Those who have done it before (successfully)